Identification of Genetic Factors Associated with Corpus Callosum Morphology: Conditional Strong Independence Screening for Non-Euclidean Responses: Methods

-The theorem below guarantees the COME measures are proper measurements for conditional dependence. \begin{theorem} If \ref{pm-condition} and \ref{space-condition1} hold, the following properties hold: \begin{enumerate} \item[(i)] $\mathcal{V}^2(X,Y|Z)\geq0$ almost surely, and the equality holds if and only if $\XYCI$. \item[(ii)] $0 \leq \tau \leq 1$, and $\tau = 0$ if and only if $\XYCI$. \end{enumerate} \end{theorem} Theorem 1 shows that, under mild conditions, $\mathcal{V}^2(X,Y|Z) \overset{a.s.}{=} 0$ and $\tau = 0$ are equivalent to conditional independence.
+Theorem 1 shows that, under mild conditions, $\mathcal{V}^2(X,Y|Z) \overset{a.s.}{=} 0$ and $\tau = 0$ are equivalent to conditional independence.
 Many well-known conditional independence measures satisfy similar conditional-independence equivalence, like the kernel conditional dependence measures \citep{fukumizu2008kernel} and the conditional distance correlation \citep{wang2015conditional}.
-Many metric spaces encountered in non-Euclidean data analysis are directionally limited, such as Riemannian manifolds and Phylogenetic tree spaces \citep{wang2021nonparametric}.
+Many metric spaces encountered in non-Euclidean data analysis are directionally limited, such as Riemannian manifolds and phylogenetic tree spaces \citep{wang2021nonparametric}.

+Theorem 1 offers a theoretical guarantee for our analytical procedures.
+Specifically, when employing the COME technology, this theorem ensures that irrelevant variables are not detected.
+In the absence of Theorem 1, the application of COME to analyze the shape of the corpus callosum could inadvertently lead to the selection of genes that have no relevance to the corpus callosum (CC) shape.
+Such an occurrence would undermine the credibility of our results and pose challenges for subsequent research endeavors.

 For practical usage, we propose the COME estimators.
 We first show that the conditional ball covariance is the conditional expectation of two random variables: \begin{theorem} A variable-separated variant of the conditional ball covariance is given as follows,